Policies and Related Information - Alcohol and Other Drug Policy

 II.
 St. Cloud State University Alcohol and Other Drug Policy

-St. Cloud State University and this policy comply with and support Minnesota State Colleges and Universities (MnSCU) Board policy, which prohibits excessive or illegal use, sale, or distribution of alcoholic beverages at Minnesota State Colleges and Universities and University-sponsored events on or off campus.
+St. Cloud State University and this policy comply with and support Minnesota State Colleges and Universities (MnSCU) Board policy, which prohibits the unlawful use, possession, production, manufacture, and distribution of alcohol and other drugs and controlled substances at Minnesota State Colleges and Universities and University-sponsored events on or off campus.

 - Are enrolled in one or more courses, either credit or non-credit, through the University.